wp-plugins/easy-image-gallery/readme.txt

 Galleries are automatically appended to the bottom of your post/page unless you use the shortcode below.
 Using the shortcode will give you finer control over placement within the content area.

+= Note =

+fancyBox requires a [license for commercial use](http://fancyapps.com/fancybox/#license "fancyBox").
+It's free to use for personal websites however.

 = Shortcode Usage =

 Use the following shortcode anywhere in the content area to display the gallery